Code-Inside/Blog/_posts/2016-09-30-lets-convert-a-wpf-app-to-uwp-via-the-uwp-bridge.md

 Last year Microsoft revealed the plans to run and distribute desktop apps (basically all apps ever written for Windows) in the Universal-Windows-Platform "universe".
 The project titel was ["Project Centennial"](https://www.microsoft.com/en-us/download/details.aspx?id=51691) and a year later the tooling seems to be ok-ish.
 So, let's try something simple and convert a simple WPF app to UWP.

-## Limitations when running as a UWP app
+## Limitations with this approach

-Be aware that even if you can "convert" your WPF app to a UWP-ish app, the executable will only run on a normal Windows Desktop system.
-The app will not work on a Windows Phone, Xbox or HoloLens - at least not now.
+Be aware that even if you can "convert" your WPF app this way you will get a UWP-ish app.
+The executable will only run __on a normal Windows Desktop System__.
+The app will __not work on a Windows Phone, Xbox or HoloLens__ - at least not now.

+Also keep in mind that certain operations might fail and that the outcome of some operations might suprise you.
 The app itself will run in a kind of sandbox.
 Calls to the file system or registry will be faked.
 Details can be found [here](https://msdn.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-behind-the-scenes).

 As far as I know from a couple of hours playing around: